danielAcl9/StockPredictor/README.md

 Se necesita porque precios son diarios, noticias son múltiples → hay que unificarlas.

 Esto se alinea con la prueba porque es el paso clave de “sintetizar datos heterogéneos”.

+## Results and Evaluation

+### How much did news help?
+- Adding `news_count` to the XGBoost model **did not improve predictions**.
+- Linear Regression with price-based features alone outperformed the XGBoost model.
+- This suggests that **raw price features capture most of the predictive signal**, while a simple count of news per day is not sufficient.

+### Limitations
+- Small and simple dataset.
+- Only basic price-based features and news count used.
+- Models are simple and do not capture complex temporal or textual patterns.

+### Future Improvements
+- Use **sentiment analysis** on news headlines/summaries.
+- Introduce **LSTM or Transformer models** to capture temporal dependencies.
+- Use **text embeddings** for richer news representation.
+- Experiment with **more sophisticated feature engineering** like volatility indexes or technical indicators.